 - Provide a written warning notice to the hospital of the specific violations

 - Impose a Civil Monetary Penalty (CMP)

 However, if CMS issues a request for a hospital to submit a CAP, it must be submitted by the date specified in the request and must also…

 - Specify the process the hospital will take to fix the issues

 - List the timeframe by which the above will be completed

-If a hospital fails to respond to CMS’ request to submit a CAP or comply with requirements, the organization may impose a CMP.
+If a hospital neglects to respond to CMS’ request to submit a CAP or comply with requirements, the organization may impose a CMP.

-CMS has already issued around 350 warning notices to hospitals that violate the ruling.
-If you did not receive a notice, but know that your system does not accurately display price information we suggest that your team, whether internally or with your digital partner, implement amendments to your digital properties as soon as possible.
+CMS has already issued approximately 350 warning notices to hospitals that violate the ruling.
+If your hospital did not receive a notice but is aware that its system does not accurately display price information, we recommend that your team, whether internal or working with your digital partner, promptly implement amendments to your digital properties.

 So, if this is such a big issue, why are only 14% of hospitals following the rule?

 From a patient’s perspective, it’s simple, “quickly show me how much I’ll pay for x, y, and z”.
 However, it’s not so easy for a hospital to implement.